 I find that the easiest lead-in is to perform a life path reading first in order to break the ice and build up something of a picture of their life.

-Life Path Tarot Card Layouts simply consists of nine cards in three groups representing past, present and future.
+Life Path Arrangements simply consists of nine cards in three groups representing past, present, and future.

 This is the only layout for which I use the Major Arcana only.
-I usually keep a separate pack of only the Major Arcana just for this purpose.
+I usually keep another pack where I separate the minor arcana and the major arcana just for this purpose.

 The purpose of three cards for each stage of their life is to get an expanded picture for each stage.